AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 When it comes to customer and claims satisfaction, not all insurers offer the same level of service.
 In Connecticut, Amica stands out for its exceptional customer service and claims satisfaction.
 Headquartered in Rhode Island, Amica has a strong presence in New England and consistently ranks highly in customer satisfaction surveys.

 USAA also garners high marks, thanks to its personalized service and competitive rates.
-State Farm and GEICO follow closely behind, with solid scores for handling claims efficiently and offering comprehensive digital tools for policy management.
+Allstate and GEICO follow closely behind, with solid scores for customer satisfaction in the New England area.

 Customer Satisfaction1